Correction: Robbery Victim Killed story

 Efforts to revive Mullins were unsuccessful and he was pronounced dead at a hospital.

-The defendants had stuffed a bandana into his mouth and sat on his back so his screams wouldn’t be heard when a visitor knocked on the front door just before police arrived, the statement said.
+The defendants had stuffed a bandanna into his mouth and sat on his back so his screams wouldn’t be heard when a visitor knocked on the front door just before police arrived, the statement said.

 Police searching the home heard noises from the attic, saw its door ajar ordered the suspects to come down.
 They emerged with bags of marijuana and valuables, the statement said.